San Diego International Child Custody Attorneys

 The court will consider whether or not the non-custodial parent will be able to maintain a relationship with the children, and the reasons for the move.
 California family law courts also review the age of the children, where the child wants to live and what the child's relationship is with both parents.

-If you wish to move away or if your ex wants to move away with your children, it is important that you retain a San Diego international divorce attorney right away.
+If you wish to move to Mexico, or another country, or if your ex wants to move away with your children, it is important that you retain a San Diego international divorce attorney right away.
 You have the right to fight for the best interests of your children.
 Call us at (858) 328-4400 for a free and comprehensive consultation.